What are neutrinos telling us?

 What happened to the antimatter?

-High school students living in the Fermilab area work with scientists and engineers who advance our understanding of the nature of matter and energy.
+High school students living in the Fermilab area work full-time with scientists and engineers who advance our understanding of the nature of matter and energy.
 QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
 Students work with scientists for six weeks on projects related to the Fermilab research program.

 Students receive a wage of $8.50 an hour for 37.5 hours of work per week.
 Standard U.S. taxes are withheld, as is customary with all Fermilab employees.
 Students receive no paid sick leave or vacations.